Unknown-User-Berlin/Panacea-Lab/README.md

 ## Summary

 I would like to develop an app that solves challenges faced by people in or about to enter the world of work.
 It should be simple and clear “like an Apple store only digital”.
 It would be possible for users to upload their CV, the AI screens this CV and finds tailor-made jobs for the person, if a key qualification is missing, further training offers are searched for, found and suggested to the person.
 It would also be possible for a network of users and recruiters to be created and matched with the help of a high level of scoring or similar “similar to a dating app :)” It should be an all-in-one solution for job seekers and recruiters.
+In addition, a social network should be created in which users can freely express their interest in jobs, and recruiters or business managers can initiate the publication of a post or application.
+It could be decentralised, but then you would have to make sure that enough potential users become aware of the website.
+It should be the best network that has ever existed.

 ## Background